SofEng-Coursework/OurProject/planning/interview.md

 Do you have any concerns or preferences related to the methods of joining a virtual queue (e.g., via mobile app, website, in-person kiosk) and how businesses communicate the availability of these options?

+When looking to join a queue, would you rather scan a QR code or barcode or join the queue remotely?